earth-metabolome-initiative/sparql-examples/index.md

-# SIB SPARQL examples
+# EMI SPARQL Examples

-We collect the SPARQL examples in different formats, for different projects of the SIB Swiss Institute of Bioinformatics where we have a public SPARQL endpoint.
+We collect the SPARQL examples in different formats, for different projects where we have a public SPARQL endpoint.
+This website is fully inspired by the [sparql-examples](https://github.com/sib-swiss/sparql-examples) of SIB Swiss Institute of Bioinformatics.

 In this github pages we have a HTML rendering for all them.